Stilnovo Periscopio Floor Lamp – 1973 Catalogue Picture

 Manufacturer: Stilnovo, Milan, Italy.

-Other versions: The Stilnovo Periscopio floor lamp exists in many variations and colours: several table lamps, a clamp lamp and a floor lamp.
+Other versions: The Stilnovo Periscopio floor lamp comes in many variations and colours: several table lamps, a clamp lamp and floor lamps of different size.
 They were produced for many years.
-Today new editions are in production.

 Danilo Aroldi

-Danilo Aroldi (1925-1988) was born in Casalmaggiore, in between Milan and Bologna in the north of Italy.
-The town is famous for its international music festival.
-In 1936, after leaving his hometown, Danilo Aroldi moved with his family to Milan where he attended the Liceo Classico Statale Giosuè Carducci (Giosuè Carducci State Classical High School) and later the Accademia di Brera, also in Milan.
+Danilo Aroldi (1925–1988) was born in Casalmaggiore, a town located between Milan and Bologna in northern Italy, known for its international music festival.
+In 1936, he left his hometown and moved with his family to Milan, where he attended the Liceo Classico Statale Giosuè Carducci (Giosuè Carducci State Classical High School) and later studied at the Accademia di Brera, also in Milan.

-At the academy he meets the masters Aldo Carpi, Carlo Carrà and Achille Funi.
-His classmates were Dario Fo, Amilcare Rambelli and Gianni Dova.
+At the academy, he studied under the masters Aldo Carpi, Carlo Carrà, and Achille Funi.
+Among his classmates were Dario Fo, Amilcare Rambelli, and Gianni Dova.

-At the beginning of the eighties Danilo rejoined the painting.
-Between 1983 and 1988 he made a corpus of about three hundred works, deeply coherent and characterised by constant research.
-Danilo Aroldi died in Milan in 1988.
+In the early 1980s, Danilo Aroldi returned to painting.
+Between 1983 and 1988, he produced a coherent body of approximately three hundred works, characterized by continuous research and formal consistency.
+Danilo Aroldi passed away in Milan in 1988.

 Corrado Aroldi

-His works have been shown in design exhibits around the world.
-He has been jury member at national and international design competitions.
-Also board member of the ADI (Associazione per il Disegno Industriale – Association for Industrial Design) from 1985 to 1988.
+His work was selected for the Compasso d’Oro in 1979 and 1991.
+His designs have been exhibited in design exhibitions worldwide.
+Corrado Aroldi has also served as a jury member for national and international design competitions and was a board member of ADI (Associazione per il Disegno Industriale – Association for Industrial Design) from 1985 to 1988.

 Stilnovo